 Workshops – Session 4 – Monday, Feb 18 – 4:15 – 5:30 pm

 Below are the workshops that will be available during Session 4 of the 2019 CTSS Conference.
-Descriptions and more information will be available on the 2019 CTSS app in early December.
+Descriptions and more information are available on our conference app at: https://creatingtssconference.pathable.com/

 4A- Student Panel

 They’re back by popular demand!
 Come join this panel of youth and young adults who all have significant trauma-related impacts – many with developmental trauma.
 They’ll be discussing their educational challenges and successes, with an emphasis on what worked for them and why.
 Come be inspired and probably have some of your mindsets challenged.
 Bring your questions.

 4B.
 Professionals’ Hidden Biases and How They Affect Youth

 Hidden Biases is a concept that is heard often, but what does it mean?
 How do hidden biases affect interactions between professionals and youth?
 What can one do to counter negative hidden biases?
 These questions will be answered through the exploration of hidden biases and the cognitive theory of why they occur.
 This includes the examination of how hidden biases directly and indirectly affect interactions with youth, the reflection of one’s own hidden biases, a discussion of how to changed negative ones, and how to create awareness of hidden biases in others.